What Is Go-Live?

 What does go-live mean in SaaS?

 Go-live is the milestone when a customer transitions from implementation and testing to active production use.
 End users begin using the product for their real work, and the product becomes part of their daily operations.
+This is a common area of focus for customer success teams working to improve their approach to Go-Live.

 How do you prepare for a go-live?

 Preparation includes final testing, data validation, user training, defining fallback procedures, and communicating the launch to all affected users.
 Go-live criteria should be defined and verified before the transition.
+This is a common area of focus for customer success teams working to improve their approach to Go-Live.

 What should happen after go-live?

 Monitor user activity closely during the first 1-2 weeks.
 Provide rapid support for issues.
 Schedule daily check-ins.
 Track adoption patterns.
 Conduct a retrospective 2-4 weeks later to capture lessons learned.
+This is a common area of focus for customer success teams working to improve their approach to Go-Live.